-Continuous capacity building of the members of the Supreme Judicial Council and the Commission for the Prevention of Corruption must be provided for and carried out in order to effectively accomplish the goals set before them and to develop skills aimed at overcoming corruption in the judicial system.
+Continuous capacity building of the members of the Supreme Judicial Council and the Commission for the Prevention of Corruption must be provided for and carried out in order to effectively accomplish the goals set before them under this Strategy and the planned legislative amendments and to develop skills aimed at overcoming corruption in the judicial system, ensuring the involvement of international experts in this process.
 In addition, it is necessary to carry out measures aimed at raising awareness among judges in relation to organising their conduct in line with the rules of conduct and ethics of judges, especially emphasising the anti-corruption education.